 - She understands the accepted norms of the society in which she lives but refuses to conform to them, particularly when it comes to her sexuality.

-- When many women are settling down and having a family or focused on having a successful career, the Seductress is likely to have less interest in these aspects of life.
+- When many women are settling down and having a family or are focused on having a successful career, the Seductress is likely to have less interest in these aspects of life.

-- She is untrustworthy, willing to deceive even those she is apparently close to or her family if it will bring her closer to achieving what she wants.
+- She is untrustworthy, and willing to deceive even those she is apparently close to or her family if it will bring her closer to achieving what she wants.